How to create interactive graphics

 Animation courtesy of Redd Barna's Det Finnes Darlige Klær.
 See the full story below.

-At Shorthand, we're passionate about making sure all our users know how to get the very best out of our tool.
+At Shorthand, we're passionate about making sure all our users know how to get the very best results with our tool.

 We recently ran a webinar covering the Scrollmation and Background Scrollmation sections in Shorthand, and some great ways you can use them to add interactivity and animations to your web content.
 Here's a quick recap, including our top tips and links to stories that demonstrate how to get the most out of these section types.